NTU-FRELab/fish-flow/README.md

 * Genus: Fish genus
 * Species: Fish species
 * Length: Observed fish total length
 * Comment: Comments written while labeling fish in stereo videos.
 Cf: fish species that is hard to be correctly identified to species level.
 S: fish schools.
 Five or six individuals were measured and averaged to represent the lengths of all individuals within the entire school.
-The number behind S indicates different fish schools in each transect, and the number will reorder from 1 in new transect.
+The number behind "S" denotes different fish schools in each transect, resetting to 1 at the start of each new transect.
 * a: Fish bayesian length-weight growth coefficient
 * b: Fish bayesian length-weight growth coefficient
 * MaxSizeTL: Maximum recorded fish total length